codebreakdown/boxci-site/source/references/command_line_interface/index.html.markdown

 # Command Line Interface

-This reference documents the `boxci` command line interface and what the intended uses of it are.
+This reference documents the `boxci` command line interface, what the intended uses of various commands are, as well as all of the options.

-## Set up your project

-Setting a new or existing project up with Boxci is done with the following steps.

-1. Setup initial `boxci` configs & skeletons
-2. Update the generated configs
-3. Build your base `boxci` puppet manifest
-4. Iterate on your `boxci` puppet manifest
-5. Run your test suite using `boxci`

-### Setup initial boxci configs & skeletons
+## boxci init

-To *boxcify* your project you need to run the `boxci init <language>` command.
+To use BoxCI with your project you need to run the `boxci init <language>` command.
 This command will create an initial `.boxci.yml` config for you in the current working directory.
 Therefore, you should run this command from the root of your project.
 It will also handle creating your user level `boxci` configurations in the `~/.boxci` directory.
 An example of this can be seen as
 follows: